openhab/openhab-addons/bundles/org.openhab.binding.vallox/README.md

 [See here: Vallox MV binding](https://www.openhab.org/addons/bindings/valloxmv/) Please note that in 3.0.0 release of openHAB it is planned that the MV binding is merged into this.
 After that there would be only one Vallox binding that supports all models.

+This binding acts as a Vallox control panel.
+All linked channels are polled regularly and refreshed at least every 15 minutes.

 ## Supported Things

 This binding supports two different things.